 Symptoms may be mild or absent for months or years at a time.
-However, they will usually return without treatment and vary depending on the affected part of the colon.
+However, if a person does not receive effective treatment, symptoms will usually return.
+Additionally, symptoms may vary depending on the part of the colon the condition affects.

-In the sections below, we discuss the types of ulcerative colitis, many of which affect different parts of the colon:
+The sections below discuss the various types of UC, many of which affect different parts of the colon:

 This type affects only the end of the colon, or the rectum.
 Symptoms tend to include: